PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 14:20:44
+Last updated: 2024-04-05 14:21:20
-Random Quote: There is one problem with success.
-Not everyone can handle it. - Walt Breslin
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman